kinngh/shopify-node-express-mongodb-app/docs/engineering/server.md

 ### verifyRequest

 `verifyRequest` is for validating current sessions, that allows for checking if the shop is still active.
-A thing to note here is if you're using a custom storage strategy `session.isActive()` doesn't work and is replaced by a custom `isSessionActive` function.
-It also allows to cross check for updated scopes and the user is redirected to auth to ensure the updated scopes take effect.

-A thing to note here is since `verifyRequest` middleware is called every single time you create a query, it is quite redundant but a check needs to happen at every step to ensure the app isn't being fiddled around with.
+Something to note here is since `verifyRequest` middleware is called every single time you create a query, it is quite redundant but a check needs to happen at every step to ensure the app isn't being fiddled around with.

 ## Webhooks